Billy-Dickson/Billy-Dickson.github.io/_posts/2025-02-04-Installing-Web-Calibre-in-Docker.md

 ![Fix Error Message](../assets/img/posts/2025/2025-02-04-Installing-Web-Calibre-in-Docker/Fixed_Error_Message.webp)

-I intend to download the ebooks I own to calibre manually, as I might have to convert them first.
+I intend to download the ebooks I own to calibre, as I might have to convert them first.
 But to do that, you need to enable downloading globally, followed by downloading per user.

 To do that, login in as admin, and select admin, scroll down until you see *Edit Basic Configuration*